angelinadegay/disease_class/README.md

 - **Lung Cancer Model**: Predicts lung cancer risk based on symptoms and lifestyle factors
 - **Alzheimer's Model**: Assesses Alzheimer's risk using cognitive scores and health metrics

+## Development

+The project includes Jupyter notebooks for data analysis and model development.
+You can find them in the `notebooks/` directory.

 ## Contributing

 1. Fork the repository